-‘Follow the science,’ lead climate negotiator for LDCs tells Development and Climate Days closing event09/12/2018 - by the Climate Centre at COP 24 in Katowice
+‘Follow the science,’ lead climate negotiator for LDCs tells Development and Climate Days closing event

 The lead climate negotiator for the world’s least developed countries has called for action on the ground to be guided by science, specifically the IPCC’s recent Special Report on Global Warming of 1.5ºC.